Santa Rosa Fire Department (1905 to 1915)

 5:30-7:00 p.m.

-*Membership in the HSSR is required to attend this event at no charge.*
+*Membership in the HSSR is required to attend this event at no charge.* For those with individual annual memberships who wish to bring a guest, a $10 donation per guest is requested.
+Donate here .

 Reserve your space at: info@historicalsocietysantarosa.org